Aaditi-kumari/ai-research-agent/README.md

 angles.
 3. It runs those searches (DuckDuckGo, no key required).
-4. It synthesizes everything into a structured report: overview, key points, and a source list — grounded only in what it actually found.
+4. It synthesizes everything into a structured report: overview, key points, and a source list -grounded only in what it actually found.
 5. Saves the report as a `.md` file.

 ## Why I built this